amiika/supercollider-ziffers/README.md

 # ToDo:

 ... a lot.
-Basics work but its just a prototype for now.
+Only basic stuff like the degrees, note length characters, ties, rests and chords work.